binste/hypernotes/README.md

 and it provides:

 * a useful default dictionary structure
-* access to the most commonly used dictionary keys as attributes for better auto-completion support and readability (for example `note.parameters`, `note.features`)
+* access to all initial dictionary keys as attributes for better auto-completion support and readability (for example `note.parameters`, `note.features`)

 If you print a note, you can see what's inside.
 A note right after initialization looks like this:
 ```python